SomeSpaceNerd/TUPperware/README.md

 To do this, launch the executable with the ```-V``` or ```--verbose``` command line argument.

 #### Antivirus False-Positive
-This program may be classified as "Trojan:Win32/Wacatac.C!ml" upon download or launch, this is a false-positive.
+This program may be classified as "Trojan:Win32/Wacatac.C!ml" upon download or launch, this is a false-positive and can safely be ignored.
 This program uses pyside6-deploy, a Nuitka based tool, to compile the python code and UI files into an executable.
 Nuitka is known to trigger antivirus false-positives due to its use of compressed data, and it's unfortunate prevalence in actual malware.
 If you are still concerned, you can look over all of the code in this repository and compile it into an executable yourself.